 Frequently asked questions about our new master's programme in Sport and Exercise Psychology and our answers.
-Your question hasn't been tackled?
+Your question is not listed?
 Send us an email (see contact box) or message us on social media (@spopsyle).

 enlarge the image: The image shows a tree in Leipzig's Auwald with a blue question mark sprayed on it.
 Credits: Kristin Zumpe